0X-JonMichaelGalindo/LimnJS/documentation/outlines.md

 1. Because outlines are so permissive, LimnJS needs stricter primitives.
 2. These distinct primitives eliminate hard-to-track-down errors.
-    Code, that expects numbers especially statistics, should be able to throw an error on receiving NaN or Infinity.
-In vanilla JavaScript, no such error is possible.
+    Code that expects numbers, especially statistics, should be able to throw an error on receiving NaN or Infinity.
+    LimnJS provides these errors implicitly.
+    When writing a statistical method that expects NaN or Infinity, the programmer must specify `"number|NaN|infinity"` as the parameter description, a clear reminder to handle these cases in-code.

 In addition to these primitives, you may use the following array-like JavaScript objects as types.
 However!
 These will also fit type:"object", so be aware.